roeger/icaps25.github.io/content/organisation/roles_and_guidelines.md

 [Dr. Pin Sym Foong](https://pinsym.wordpress.com/2015/01/29/tips-for-writing-a-meta-review/) at the National University Singapore:

 1. Read the assigned paper at least twice.
-Take notes and organize them into a review.
+Take notes and organise them into a review.
 See the [guidelines](#reviewer) provided to the Reviewers.

 2. When the reviews are complete for a paper, do the meta-review.
 Decide whether to make your review available to the